hannotify/hanno.codes/_drafts/java-26.md

 2. **Race HTTP/3 against an older protocol** – Open both an HTTP/3 connection and an HTTP/2 or HTTP/1.1 connection simultaneously and use whichever succeeds first. *(Occurs when the `HttpClient` prefers `HTTP_3` but the `HttpRequest` does not specify a preferred version.)*

 3. **Start with HTTP/2 or 1.1 and switch on discovery** – Send the initial request over HTTP/2 or HTTP/1.1.
-If the server’s response indicates that HTTP/3 is available, switch to HTTP/3 for all following requests. *(Triggered by setting `Http3DiscoveryMode.ALT_SVC` for the `H3_DISCOVERY` option, with at least one of the clients or requests preferring `HTTP_3`.)*
+If the server's response indicates that HTTP/3 is available, switch to HTTP/3 for all following requests. *(Triggered by setting `Http3DiscoveryMode.ALT_SVC` for the `H3_DISCOVERY` option, with at least one of the clients or requests preferring `HTTP_3`.)*

 4. **Force HTTP/3 only** – Send every request exclusively over HTTP/3; if the server cannot reply with HTTP/3, treat it as a failure and do not fall back to earlier protocols. *(Enabled by `Http3DiscoveryMode.HTTP_3_URI_ONLY` for the `H3_DISCOVERY` option, with at least one client or request preferring `HTTP_3`.)*